August 11, 2015

 Well before the day of the vet visit, try leaving the carrier out with the door open and a tasty treat inside.
 Make sure the carrier is large enough for your cat to move around comfortably.
 Let them rest inside the carrier and then leave when they want to.
 Positive experiences with the carrier beforehand can help avert the notorious mad dash for a hiding spot whenever the carrier appears.
 Consider using a calming spray, such as Feliway®, in the carrier at least 30 minutes before your trip to the vet.
 Learn more about making the carrier a safe place for your cat from our cat answer tool and a brochure by the American Association of Feline Practitioners [PDF].

 It's not always easy to choose the right veterinarian.
 Thankfully, some vets focus exclusively on cats.
 Others help reduce the stress of visits by setting up their offices to keep cats and dogs apart.
 Check with the American Association of Feline Practitioners to find an accommodating vet.

 3. Praise your cat for a job well done

-Worried about the cost?
+Worried about the cost of cat care?